TimoSalomaki/Remote-Work-and-Study-Resources/README.md

 ----|-----
 [Distance learning solutions - Unesco](https://en.unesco.org/themes/education-emergencies/coronavirus-school-closures/solutions)|List of educational applications and platforms to help parents, teachers, schools and school systems facilitate student learning and provide social caring and interaction during periods of school closure.
-[Ultimate List of 90+ Tools for Managing a Remote Team](https://inside.6q.io/tools-for-managing-remote-team/)
+[Ultimate List of 90+ Tools for Managing a Remote Team](https://inside.6q.io/tools-for-managing-remote-team/) [Tech against Coronavirus](https://techagainstcoronavirus.com/edu/)|A list of products you can use to maintain collaboration and work remotely with your team

 ## Contributing